-3.2.3 The bases of the pits varied from being flat with no sandstone inclusions to being uneven and predominately made up of large to medium sized sandstone blocks (Figs. 7 and 8).
-The natural in the pits that contained sandstone blocks had often become discoloured from the stones causing dark patches within the natural.
+3.2.3 The test pit bases varied from being level with no sandstone inclusions to being uneven and predominately made up of large to medium sized sandstone blocks (Figs. 7 and 8).
+The natural deposits in the pits that contained sandstone blocks had often become discoloured from the stones causing dark patches within it.